Trench Collapse Injury Lawyer in NYC

 What Are My Legal Options?

-Injured workers and family members of wrongful death victims are entitled to benefits from workers’ compensation for any injury that is job-related.
+Injured workers and family members of wrongful death victims are entitled to benefits from workers’ compensation for any job-related injury.
 However, workers’ compensation benefits are limited.
 For example, it does not provide full wage replacement.
 Nor does it provide compensation for damages such as pain and suffering.

 Contact Our Trench Collapse Injury Attorneys